S band: Satellite communications

 In the United States, the FCC approved satellite-based Digital Audio Radio Service (DARS) broadcasting in the S band from 2.31 to 2.36 GHz in 1995, used by Sirius XM Radio.
 More recently, it has approved portions of the S band between 2.0 and 2.2 GHz for the creation of Mobile Satellite Service (MSS) networks in connection with Ancillary Terrestrial Components (ATC).
 There have been a number of companies attempting to deploy such networks, including ICO Satellite Management (now Pendrell Corporation) and TerreStar (defunct).

 The 2.6 GHz range is used for China Multimedia Mobile Broadcasting, a satellite radio and mobile TV standard which, as with proprietary systems in the United States, is incompatible with the open standards used in the rest of the world.

 In May 2009, Inmarsat and Solaris Mobile (a joint venture between Eutelsat and SES (EchoStar Mobile)) were each awarded a 2×15 MHz portion of the S band by the European Commission.
 The two companies are allowed two years to start providing pan-European MSS services for 18 years.
 Allocated frequencies are 1.98 to 2.01 GHz for Earth to space communications, and from 2.17 to 2.2 GHz for space to Earth communications.
 The Eutelsat W2A satellite was launched in April 2009 and is located at 10° East.

-In Indonesia, S band is used by MNC Vision for Direct-to-Home satellite television (unlike similar services in most countries, which use K_{u} band).
+In Indonesia, S band is used by Indovision for Direct-to-Home satellite television (unlike similar services in most countries, which use K_{u} band).
 The frequency allocated for this service is 2.52-2.67 GHz (LOF 1.570 GHz).

 IndoStar-1 was the world's first commercial communications satellite to use S-band frequencies for broadcast, which efficiently penetrate the atmosphere and provide high-quality transmissions to small-diameter 80 cm antennas in regions that experience heavy rainfall such as Indonesia.
-A similar Ku- or C-band reception performance requires greater transmission power or much larger dish to penetrate the moist atmosphere.
+A similar Ku- or C-band reception performance requires greater transmission power or a much larger dish to penetrate the moist atmosphere.